grafana/alloy/docs/design/1600-prometheus-relabel-external-cache.md

 - No logic change so impact is expected to be null for users
 - Possibility to use an external cache if needed, even having multiple caches for different relabeling components.
+- Will be easy to use in other parts of the codebase

 **Cons:**